Scrap-Mechanic-Logic-Consortium/SMLC-Standards/standards/component-documentation.md

 - Links to external resources like data sheets or more thorough explanations of the component if they don't fit nicely in a blueprint description

 ### Contact information, licence and credits
-Finally, the blueprint description should include contact information for the creator of the component. (probably you) Preferrebly, this should include a Discord username, but something like an email or a statement that you want messages via steam is also fine.
+Finally, the blueprint description should include contact information for the creator of the component (probably you).
+Preferably, this should include a Discord username, but something like an email or a statement that you want messages via steam is also fine.
 Here you can also give other people permission to use your component, and if and how you want to be credited for it.
 Of course if you used someone elses creation or idea in your component, you should credit them here, even if you got permission from them.